FAQs

 Please let us know both the preferred and alternative colour for each uniform item you request as this helps us to have your bags ready sooner.
 There may be supply chain issues at times and some items may be more difficult for us to get hold of than others.
 We usually have white polos in stock, so a bag with white polos may be ready sooner than a bag asking for green or navy polos.

-What if I cannot collect the uniform pack?
+How will I get the uniform pack?

 What if the items in the uniform pack don’t fit?